 - Assert wishes: expression alone is not asserting, and assertiveness is not the same as being aggressive or demanding

 - (stay) Mindful

 - Appear confident

-Making requests of others and saying no are some specific examples given of how to apply assertiveness.
+Making requests of others and saying no are some specific examples of how to apply assertiveness.
 Linehan suggests preparing ahead of time to be assertive.
 Role-playing can be a good way to get feedback on the strength of assertiveness and whether passivity or aggressiveness crept in.

-Assertiveness is also seen as an important skill in cognitive behavioural therapy (CBT).
+Assertiveness is also an important skill in cognitive behavioural therapy (CBT).
 According to the Cognitive Behavioural Interpersonal Skills Manual, there are a number of considerations in being assertive:

 - Maintain culturally appropriate eye contact

-- Maintain relaxed posture and mirror the other person
+- Maintain a relaxed posture and mirror the other person

 - Use a calm, level tone of voice